sous-chefs/syslog_ng/README.md

 #### install Usage

-There are two installation methods available `package_distro` and `package_copr`, although the COPR installation method is only available to current Redhat and Fedora (7+ and 28+) distributions but does provide up-to-date versions that aren't in the distribution repositories.
+There are two installation methods available `package_distro` and `package_copr`.
+The COPR installation method is only available to current Redhat and Fedora (7+ and 28+) distributions but does provide up-to-date versions that aren't in the distribution repositories.

 By default the resource will remove rsyslog which is the default syslog daemon on the supported distros, if this is set to `false` then the rsyslog service will just be disabled instead.
 Some package managers will remove rsyslog anyway when installing syslog-ng so even if this set to `false` rsyslog can still be removed.

+The `syslog_ng_install` resource does not require a name property.

 ##### Distribution repository package installation